-- 1.6.
-A retrenchment package will comprise the following: - (a) Accrued recreation leave; - (b) Accrued long service leave for employees who have worked for at least one year, on the basis of 1.3 weeks for each year of continuous service and a proportionate amount for an incomplete year of service; - (c) A severance payment of two weeks' full-time pay per full-time equivalent year of service and a proportionate amount for an incomplete year of service paid at the employee's substantive appointed level.
+(c) A severance payment of two weeks' full-time pay per full-time equivalent year of service and a proportionate amount for an incomplete year of service paid at the employee's substantive appointed level.
 The minimum payment is four weeks' pay, and the maximum is 52 weeks, provided that no employee will receive less than the severance payment under the Termination, Change and Redundancy Statement of Policy issued by the Queensland Industrial Relations Commission.

-2. Tenured part-time employees
+16. Tenured part-time employees

-- 2.1.
-Tenured part-time employees affected by redundancy and retrenchment situations or who are eligible for an early retirement package will be entitled to a severance payment.
-The payment is calculated on two weeks' full-time pay per year of full-time equivalent service and a proportionate amount for an incomplete year of service (minimum four weeks, maximum 52 weeks). - 2.2.
-Employees who hold two or more tenured part-time jobs will be entitled to a severance payment calculated only on the proportion of full-time equivalent years of service applicable to the part-time position which becomes redundant.
+- 16.1 Tenured part-time employees affected by redundancy and retrenchment situations or who are eligible for an early retirement package will be entitled to a severance payment.
+The payment is calculated on two weeks' full-time pay per year of full-time equivalent service and a proportionate amount for an incomplete year of service (minimum four weeks, maximum 52 weeks). - 16.2 Employees who hold two or more tenured part-time jobs will be entitled to a severance payment calculated only on the proportion of full-time equivalent years of service applicable to the part-time position which becomes redundant.